 Check list & Tips

-- Metal in walls, floors or ceiling — some apartment or condo buildings are built of Concrete with reinforcing steel rods in it.
+- Metal in walls, floors or ceiling — some apartment or condo buildings are built of Concrete with reinforcing steel rods in it will interfere with your wireless signal

-- Sometimes other nearby neighbours can cause this through use of over-powered wireless systems
+- Sometimes other nearby neighbours can cause interference through use of over-powered wireless systems

 - Many routers then have a user id of admin and no password.